 Job Availability: Niche Market

 Anyone who specializes in a field that is popular among kids/teenagers after school is going to be able to find clients who will pay for their services.
-Most international schools will in fact hire teachers who specialize in these areas so they can offer extra-curricular activities after school.
-The wages can be very good if you teach private lessons and build a list of clients.
+Most international schools will, in fact, hire teachers who specialize in these areas so they can offer extra-curricular activities after school.
+Wages can be very good if you teach private lessons and build a list of clients.

 4. Sports Therapist/Physio Therapist/Chiropractor